tensorchiefs/dlday2017/index.md

 ### Important Facts
 * Dates:
   * Date of the workshop 22.
 September 2017
-  * We still accept abstracts for posters on deep learning topics (as long we have poster space available).
+  * We still accept abstracts for posters and spotlight talks on deep learning topics (as long we have poster space available).
   * 10th of August deadline for talk abstracts.
   * 14th of August notification of acceptance for a talk.
   * 15th of August opening of registration (cost approx. 50 CHF)